The Map is Not the Territory

 The average pilot who did not exist

-A lieutenant named Gilbert Daniels tested it.
-He measured 4,063 pilots on ten physical dimensions and asked how many were close to average on all ten.
+A lieutenant named Gilbert Daniels tested the assumption.
+He measured 4,063 pilots across 140 dimensions, then took the ten that mattered most for the cockpit and asked how many were close to average on all ten.
 The answer was zero.
 Not one pilot was average across the board.
 The average pilot was a number on a chart.
 He did not exist, and the cockpit had been built for him.

 The average was a useful map.
 The territory was four thousand specific bodies, and none of them matched it.
 Once the Air Force understood that, they stopped designing for the man who was not there and made the cockpit adjustable: seats, pedals, and straps that move to the person.
-That change, designing for the real range instead of the imagined middle, is why your car seat slides today.
+That change, designing for the real range instead of the imagined middle, is the same idea behind the seat that slides in your car.

 Walk the territory